Jane White Is Sick & Twisted

 Jane White Is Sick & Twisted is a 2002 American comedy film written and directed by David Michael Latt, produced by The Asylum, and starring Kim Little.
 It is one of few films by the studio not to be made to capitalize on another film, and is also one of few Asylum films to have a theatrical release.

 Plot

 The film follows Jane White (Kim Little), a teenager who is obsessed with television, and dreams of becoming a TV celebrity.
-She is insistent that her Father is a famous Talk Show host, and goes to lengths in order to appear as a guest on his show.
-This includes dressing as a Transgender prostitute, where she meets barney (Colin Mochrie) Who aids her in getting a bus ticket to chicago.
-She is scolded by her Mother (Alley Mills) who berates her love of television and her father.
-Once she arrives at the bus station, she meets Dick Smith (Wil Wheaton); They fall in love swiftly and become a couple.
-She embarks on a chaotic road trip with her eccentric boyfriend Dick, determined to confront Gerry live and try to launch herself into reality television fame.
+She is insistent that her Father is a famous talk show host, and goes to lengths in order to appear as a guest on his show.
+This includes dressing as a transgender prostitute, where she meets Barney (Colin Mochrie), who aids her in getting a bus ticket to Chicago.
+She is scolded by her mother (Alley Mills) who berates her love of television and her father.
+Once she arrives at the bus station, she meets Dick Smith (Wil Wheaton); they fall in love swiftly and become a couple.
+She embarks on a chaotic road trip with her eccentric boyfriend, determined to confront Gerry live and try to launch herself into reality television fame.